curtisnlogan/prevent-final/README.md

 ### What is Prevent Section

 A visually organized breakdown of Prevent's three core functions using bullet points and contrasting colors.
-This section educates users about the strategy's approach to tackling terrorism ideology, early intervention, and rehabilitation, helping them understand the broader context of counter-extremism efforts.
+This section educates users about the strategy's approach to tackling terrorist ideology, early intervention, and rehabilitation, helping them understand the broader context of counter-extremism efforts.

 **Technical Implementation:** CSS blend modes combining linear gradients with background images, custom styled bullet points using decorative PNG images, and responsive typography scaling from 0.9rem to 1.5rem across breakpoints.